TensorWarp/TensorWarp/README.md

 **TensorWarp** is a high-throughput concurrency framework currently under active research and development.
 It is designed to optimize data locality and synchronization for massively parallel systems.

-The architecture focuses on minimizing serialization overhead in real-time simulation environments by establishing direct, zero-copy links between persistence layers and accelerator hardware.

 ### Core Objectives

 * **Data Locality:** Optimization of memory mapping for unified architecture systems.